You can use our filters to find the UI Freeze problems.

 This will indicate when the app is frozen or stuck during the user interaction.
 It’s important to detect and diagnose these issues as they can cause frustration for your users.

-To find all the UI Freezes, just go to Sessions, click on the filters and select UI Freeze under Events:
+To find all the UI Freezes, just go to Sessions, click on the filters and select UI Freeze under Events.
+You can also search for additional properties such as a specific screen or the UI Freeze duration.

-Once you play the Session where the UI Freeze event occurred, you can see the UI Freeze log and easily copy it to share it with your developers.
-What’s more, if you take a look at the session replay, you can see exactly in which screen it happened and how the user reacted to that.
+Once you selected the Session where the UI Freeze event occurred, you can see the UI Freeze log and easily copy it to share it with your developers.
+What’s more, if you watch the session replay, you can see exactly in which screen it happened and how the user reacted to that.

 A crash occurs when there’s an unexpected exit caused by an exception or signal that has not been addressed during development.
 When an unexpected signal occurs, the app will crash and be forced to close.